Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Saturday, 2022-04-02 08:32:08

+Moving slow on things.
+JavaScript coding starts Monday the 4th and I am excited to dust off the cob webs.
+It is funny the gap being wanting to do a thing and actually doing that thing.
+For example I want to code more since two weeks ago but I am not honestly coding more.
+I did start using old tools and that is good, but not enough.
+This coding workshop will help me.
+I need something to work on and right now I don't have that project which is driving me.
+Again I have ideas for projects but none of those is driving me yet.
+The closest one driving me at the moment is a Rovi NFT Manager.
+I am pretty sure I posted my paper on it in github...
+Nope, I posted on Reddit (https://www.reddit.com/r/RoviAI/comments/tio37h/rovi_leagues_role/).

+The Rovi.ai League idea gets me excited.
+This last week I started spending 15 minutes in the morning working on something Rovi related and that has been fun.
+This Rovi.ai league project will require me to code something that works in decentraland metaverse and connects to Ethereum.
+I don't know how to code Solidity yet but that will be part of it.

+~ You’ve got to get up every morning with determination if you’re going to go to bed with satisfaction.
+--by George Lorimer

 ## Tuesday, 2022-03-29 08:48:42

 We drove from Flagstaff Arizona to Santa Fe New Mexico over the weekend.
 I am recording a podcast with my wife while we travel the southwest united states as digital nomads.
 We changed timezones and had a few things to do so I didn't get on for my logs.
 Next week I start Vanilla JS Academy with Chris.
 Looking forward to the refresher.